mariuspatrick/music-app-server/suggestions.md

    - Use auth middleware with post routers // Done

-2. Connect user_playlist with playlist
+2. Connect user_playlist with playlist // Done

-   - Be able to add tracks to a playlist
+   - Be able to add tracks to a playlist // Done

-3. Use tracks??
+3. Use tracks?? // still ??

    - See how to connect tracks and playlist